-Step 1-Wash both brake discs with soap and water
+Step 1-Wash both brake discs with soap and water (skip if burnished)

+If you purchased this kit with burnished discs, skip to step 2.
 The discs in our system are coated with a water soluble rust inhibitor that must be removed prior to use.
 Use soap and water to clean them.
 Dish detergent works well.
 The discs will start to rust immediately (as they do when you wash your car), so please don't be alarmed when that occurs.